We have prepared all the info any sales team needs to master the art of categorizing your leads. Keep reading and lead like a pro.

 How did the lead come to us?

-The first step in categorizing leads is checking whether they’re inbound or outbound leads, dictated by the way in which they have come to you.
+The first step in categorizing new leads is checking whether they’re inbound or outbound leads, dictated by the way in which they have come to you.

 Knowing the lead origin is super important for lead categorization because it will give you a better understanding of where they stand.
 This will ensure that you react timely, ultimately helping you increase your revenue.

-These leads don’t know who you are.
+These prospects don’t know who you are.
 It is your task to introduce yourself and your products or services.
 You’ll also need to put in more effort to establish a connection and build trust.